Skip to main content

 An exclusively Australian university rankings system, the AFR Best Universities Ranking was launched in late 2023.

-This system rates universities on five metrics:
+This system rates universities on four metrics:

 The Australian Financial Review reports that the ranking system considers dozens of objective data sources, while the league table differs from other global lists, which they claim are based on more narrow measures.
 The result is a system that offers a more nuanced view of Australian universities.